Tharun151425/Bharat_Harvest/README.md

-# 🥕 Vegetable Detection App
+# 🥕 Bharath Harvest ML model

 A streamlined Streamlit web application for detecting vegetables using YOLOv8 with both image upload and webcam capabilities.

+---

 ## Features